huak95/JUTI/README.md

 # JUTI
-JUTI - JUst Train It
+JUTI - JUst Train It (To autonomously bounding box labels for object detection class)